top of page

 Lawn Fertilization Services in Fairhaven, MA

-New England Tree & Landscape provides professional lawn fertilizing throughout Fairhaven and the South Coast based on local soil conditions and real growth cycles, not generic fertilizer schedules.
+New England Tree & Landscape provides professional lawn fertilization across Fairhaven and the South Coast with properly timed applications based on real growth cycles, and lime recommendations when soil pH is holding the lawn back.

 Lawn Fertilization That Supports Thick, Dense Growth